os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 const theme = core.make('osjs/theme');
 theme.resource('file'); // Gets an URI to a theme resource (current theme) theme.icon('name'); // Gets an URI to a icon theme image (current theme)

+const sounds = core.make('osjs/sounds');
+sounds.resouce('file'); // Gets an URI to a sound theme resource (current theme) sounds.play('file'); // Plays a sound
 ```

 ## Creation

-A theme consists of a set of icons and styles.
+A theme consists of a set of icons, styles and sounds.
 It is installed as a package (just as applications).

-Use the [official standard theme](https://github.com/os-js/osjs-standard-theme) or [official standard icons](https://github.com/os-js/osjs-gnome-icons) as a base or as a template.
+Use the [official standard theme](https://github.com/os-js/osjs-standard-theme), [official standard icons](https://github.com/os-js/osjs-gnome-icons) or [official standard sounds](https://github.com/os-js/osjs-freedesktop-sounds) as a base or as a template.

 > Please note that if you're making a copy of the standard theme, all the scripts and dependencies must remain intact from the original `package.json` file.